Why we built Funkel

 What Funkel is

-Funkel is the watcher.
+Funkel is the monitoring layer.
 Paste the URL of what you are taking to market.
 Funkel reads the page, drafts an ICP, and starts looking.
 When a person matches the ICP and trips a signal, the agent flags them, scores them against your buyer profile, and drafts a message that cites the actual signal that fired.
 You approve, edit, or skip.
 Funkel sends.

 Every part of that loop is built around one rule: send fewer messages, but send them when they have a reason to exist.